|

 - formula - specifies the number of steps in the range.

-the formulas in range formulas, NumericBase will deduce the values from the other parts of the formula.
+You can use the null constant (represented by the question mark character) as one of the formulas in range formulas, NumericBase will deduce the values from the other parts of the formula.

 Examples.